SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### class

 Stored as the OSM tag and value, such as "amenity_pub".
-Things that exist in "land1" won't also be written here - the display style must source name and class (for icon) from "land1".
+This is a temporary catch-all; things that exist in "land1" won't also be written here - the display style must source name and class (for icon) from "land1".

 ### name